mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

     count += 1 if age > 17 else 0
 ```

+In this code, we used a conditional expression to determine _what_ value to add, as opposed to determining _whether_ we wanted to do an addition or not.
+That's the main idea behind data-driven conditionals!
+Instead of trying to decide whether to take an action or not, we just take that action and instead compute the appropriate parameters.
+In this example, that was picking between `1` and `0`.

 So, a conditional expression is kind of similar to a data-driven conditional.
 But there are differences:

  - a conditional expression is a syntactical construct, it is part of the written language, and it changes the value you want to use with an `if`;
  - a data-driven conditional uses the data itself to _compute_ the value that we want to use and it isn't a syntactical construct, it is a concept that you may or may not use.

-In our simple case, we can go from `count += 1 if age > 17 else 0` to `count += age > 17`, but in APL we use data-driven conditionals commonly.
+In our simple case, we can go from `count += 1 if age > 17 else 0` to `count += age > 17`, which would be a “purer” data-driven conditional.
+This type of code in Python will likely be frowned upon, but in APL we use data-driven conditionals commonly.
 You can read another [example of a data-driven conditional here](/blog/why-apl-is-a-language-worth-knowing#data-driven-conditionals).

 And while data-driven conditionals don't always translate directly into idiomatic Python code, the _concept_ of a data-driven conditional helped me appreciate the situations in which I can write my code in a more symmetric way.
 We saw this above.
-I had an `if` statement and I made it more symmetric by including the `else` branch that was implicit and also a bit redundant.
+I had an `if` statement and I made it more symmetric by including the `else` branch that was implicit (and also a bit redundant).
 And what happens often, at least for me, is that adding the redundant branch(es) that are missing helps me spot patterns and rewrite the whole `if` statement in a cleaner way.
 This, in turn, reduces nesting in my Python code, which is a good thing.